vgundala/pomodoro-lock/README.md

 # Pomodoro Lock

-A robust, cross-platform Pomodoro timer with system tray integration and per-user systemd service.
+A robust, cross-platform Pomodoro timer with system tray integration, multi-display support, and per-user systemd service.
 Designed for system-wide installation, single-instance enforcement, and seamless user experience.

 > **⚠️ Note: Windows version is currently not stable and may have issues.
 Linux version is fully stable and recommended for production use.**